JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Data Sample Analysis

 To produce co-added mosaics for each NIRCam filter, we first retrieve the calibrated flat-fielded individual exposures ({\tt *\_cal.fits}) from the MAST Portal\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}} and subsequently perform a global background subtraction on each science exposure using the \textsc{sep} package\footnote{\url{https://sep.readthedocs.io/en/v1.0.x/index.html}}.
 To provide the best possible astrometric alignment, we next process images through {\tt calwebb\_image3}\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/index.html}} separately for each NIRCam filter, pointing, and module combination given a slight ($\sim$0.2 arcsec) offset in the world coordinate system of the NIRCam module A vs. B fits file headers (private communication with NIRCam instrument team).
+In this process, we have corrected the $1/f$ noise, obtained robust background estimates, and implemented updated photometric calibrations specific to each NIRCam detector derived by Gabe Brammer\footnote{\url{https://github.com/gbrammer/grizli/pull/107}} (see \citealt{Endsley2022}).
 Each of the output co-adds ({\tt *\_i2d.fits}) are then separately aligned to the \textit{Gaia} astrometric frame using the \textsc{tweakreg} package\footnote{\url{https://drizzlepac.readthedocs.io/en/latest/tweakreg.html}}, adopting the Gaia-aligned \hst{}/WFC3 F160W mosaic from CHArGE (see below) as a reference image.
 It was not possible to perform direct astrometric alignment to the \textit{Gaia} frame for each co-added NIRCam image due to the low density of unsaturated \textit{Gaia} stars with proper motion measurements in the EGS field ($\lesssim$3 per pointing and module combination).
 Nonetheless, with \textsc{tweakreg} we are able to achieve sub-pixel accuracy of the resulting astrometry, with an RMS offset of $\approx$6--15 mas relative to the \hst{} CHArGE mosaics.
 We then combine all co-added images for each filter into a single mosaic by resampling them onto a grid with a pixel scale of 30 mas pixel$^{-1}$, where the world coordinate system of this grid is the same for all filters.